CCI-MOC/documentation/docs/source/clusters/Installing-CentOS-7-on-a-node-hard-drive.md

 ![](../_static/img/install_centos7_min_hd_step9.png)

-**THE NEXT STEPS NEED TO BE FOLLOWED EXACTLY, OTHERWISE THE INSTALLER CRASHES AND YOU NEED TO RESTART FROM "POWER ON SERVER"**
+Note: *THE NEXT STEPS NEED TO BE FOLLOWED EXACTLY, OTHERWISE THE INSTALLER CRASHES AND YOU NEED TO RESTART FROM "POWER ON SERVER"*

 Click “Installation Destination”.